Char Dham Yatra Route Map – A Voyage to the Divine

 The Gangotri Char Dham Yatra rituals typically include the following:

-• Gangotri temple visit – The main ritual of the Gangotri Char Dham Yatra is the visit to the Gangotri Temple, which is dedicated to Goddess Ganga.
-Pilgrims take a holy dip in the sacred river Ganges, also known as Bhagirathi at Gangotri, and offer prayers and puja (worship) at the temple.
-The temple is usually open from May to November, and the daily rituals at the temple include morning and evening aarti (ritualistic worship with lamps and incense), bhog (offerings to the deity), and special prayers during festivals and auspicious occasions.
+• Gangotri temple visit – Visit the Gangotri Temple, dedicated to Goddess Ganga.
+Pilgrims take a holy dip in the sacred river Ganges, also known as Bhagirathi or Gangotri, and offer prayers and puja (worship) at the temple.

-• Submerged Shivling darshan – Pilgrims can also visit the submerged rock, located near the Gangotri Temple, which is believed to be the spot where Lord Shiva sat to receive Ganga in his matted locks.
-Legend has it that Goddess Ganga transformed herself into a river to dissolve the sins of mythological king Bhagiratha’s ancestors after he performed intense penance.
+• Submerged Shivling darshan – Pilgrims can also visit the submerged rock, near the Gangotri Temple, believed to be the spot where Lord Shiva sat to receive Ganga in his matted locks.
+Legend has it that Goddess Ganga transformed herself into a river to wash away the sins of the mythological king Bhagiratha’s ancestors after he performed intense penance.
 Since the flow of the river was mighty, Lord Shiva gathered it into his matted locks.
-The shivling is located in close proximity to the Gangotri Temple and is an amazing sight that reinforces one’s belief in the divine.
+The shivling is located near the Gangotri Temple and is an amazing sight that reinforces one’s belief in the divine.

-• Yatra Parikrama – Another ritual during the Gangotri Char Dham Yatra is the parikrama, which is the circumambulation of the Gangotri temple in a clockwise direction as a mark of respect and devotion.
-Pilgrims usually perform the parikrama before entering the temple and offer prayers at various points along the way.
+• Yatra Parikrama – Another ritual during the Gangotri Char Dham Yatra is the parikrama, the clockwise circumambulation of the Gangotri temple.

-• Charan Paduka Darshan – Pilgrims also visit the Charan Paduka, which is believed to be the footprints of Lord Vishnu, at Gangotri.
-It is located about 1.5 kilometers from the Gangotri Temple and is considered a sacred spot where Lord Vishnu is believed to have meditated.
+• Charan Paduka Darshan – Pilgrims also visit the Charan Paduka at Gangotri, believed to be the footprints of Lord Vishnu.
+It is located about 1.5 kilometres from the Gangotri Temple and is considered a sacred spot where Lord Vishnu is believed to have meditated.

-Kedarnath Dham – The abode of Lord Shiva
+Kedarnath Dham – The Highest Jyotirlinga, Abode of Lord Shiva

 Located 31 km from Gangotri Dham, Kedarnath Dham, dedicated to the Kedar form of Lord Shiva and known as the highest-placed Jyotirlinga in India, is a renowned temple located amidst the lush greenery of the Garhwal Himalayas.
 The presiding idol of the temple is a triangular black stone, and the temple is situated on the banks of the Mandakini River, a tributary of the holy river Ganga.
 Moreover, it is believed to be the place where Adi Shankaracharya, the propagator of Advaita philosophy, took his last breath.